skuppa/bitnet-java-libs/README.md

 Payer payer = bitnet.payerService().createPayer(newPayer);
 ```

-The returned Payer object will contain an Id which will need for all proceeding calls.
+The returned Payer object will contain an Id which you will need for all proceeding calls.

 ### Updating a Payer